 This park offers 25 vehicle-accessible campsites nestled between the Okanagan River and the steep foothills of Mt.
 McLellan.

 An information shelter is located at the beginning of the campground loop.
-The medium to large sized, well spaced sites are separated by irrigated lawn and a variety of deciduous trees that provide shade in the summer and a splash of color in the fall.
+The medium to large sized, well spaced sites are separated by irrigated lawn and a variety of deciduous trees.
+This setting provide shade in the summer and a splash of color in the fall.
 There are few shrubs, resulting in an open, bright campground.
 The sites are gravel pads and have a fire ring and picnic table with BBQ attachment.

-Roads in the park are level and paved and one of the flush toilets is wheelchair-accessible with a paved path leading to it.
+Roads in the park are level and paved.
+One of the flush toilets is wheelchair-accessible with a paved path leading to it.